-The Google Nest Hub Max’s camera is more than just a webcam, it’s a full-on Nest camera and has facial recognition
+Google Nest Hub Max camera – More than just a webcam, it’s a full-on Nest camera and has facial recognition

 Where other smart displays, such as the Lenovo Smart Display 10, had cameras, their only real use was to make video calls using Google Duo.
 Indeed, you can use the Google Nest Hub Max’s 6.5-megapixel camera for this, although there’s a neat trick here.

 Rather than presenting a static image, the Google Nest Hub Max uses its 127-degree wide-angle lens to zoom and track whoever’s speaking.
 It makes it easier to stay in frame when making a video call than on devices with a static camera feed.

 Beyond video calling, the camera here has a few good tricks.
 Firstly, it’s used for Google’s New Face Match technology.
 When you first register the Google Nest Hub Max, you’re asked if you want to scan your face with your phone, with the understanding that data is processed locally.